Contentify/Contentify/daux/docs/Development/Creating_Layouts.md

-The process of creating a website with Contentify heavily depends on creating the main front layout.
+The process of creating a website with Contentify heavily depends on creating the main frontend layout.
 This chapter deals with hints for this work step.

 ## Breadcrumb Navigation